NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 ##  List Command

 Displays a list of packages from a given source.
 If no sources are specified, all sources defined in %AppData%\NuGet\NuGet.config are used.
+If NuGet.config specifies no sources, uses the default NuGet feed.

 ### Usage
     nuget list [search terms] [options]